Usually called alimony, spousal maintenance is the legal term for compensation provided by one spouse to another as part of a divorce decree.

 When spousal maintenance is in question, Minnesota law actually requires a thorough evaluation of the income and expenses of both spouses.
 One of the best ways to ensure a fair and balanced spousal maintenance agreement?
 A vocational evaluation.
 This involves a third-party, professional vocational expert trained in evaluating and valuing earning potential for people from all walks of life considering education, work history, occupational background, and more.
 Their conclusions provide hard evidence for a court or mediator to consider when determining if or how much alimony is appropriate.

-Whether you’re just beginning the divorce process and trying to understand spousal maintenance, or you’re negotiating after a messy divorce for a spousal maintenance modification, the alimony attorneys at Alithis Family Law have deep experience dealing with complex spousal maintenance issues and can help you move forward with peace of mind.
+Whether you’re just beginning the divorce process and trying to understand spousal maintenance, or you’re negotiating after a messy divorce for a spousal maintenance modification, the alimony attorneys at Alithis Family Law have extensive experience dealing with complex spousal maintenance issues and can help you move forward with peace of mind and certainty.

 Ready to learn more?
-Contact the spousal maintenance experts at Alithis Law for a balanced look and professional representation during your divorce.
+Contact the spousal maintenance attorneys at Alithis Family Law for a balanced look and professional representation during your divorce.